 About Our Club Competitions

-Please note: During the Coronavirus Pandemic it is hoped to hold a PDI Competition during December 2020.
+Please note: During the Coronavirus Pandemic the first PDI Merit Competition will be held on 24th November 2020.
 There will be no print competitions for the 20-21 season.
 Please see the 2020-21 programme tab for details of all activities.

 As a club, we regularly compete against each other in competition.
 In order to try and keep it fair, our members are divided into three classes (Beginner, Intermediate, and Advanced) for the Merit Competitions which are basically leagues for each class to compete against each other over the course of a season.
 The Open Competitions do not have any classes and are usually either a set single subject or have subject divisions.

 The Print Panel competition is a set of inter-related prints, normally consisting of an odd number of mounts which are arranged in a set order, designed to be the most pleasing.

 The PDI Set Subject Competition varies as either the Programme Secretary or Competition Secretary sets the subject for each competition which might be a straight forward subject such as ‘The Beach’ or maybe a more subjective subject like ‘Mood’.